This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 RELATED: 14 Things to See in Bratislava

 There are tours that visit Salzburg, Prague, and Budapest from Vienna.
 To me, this is pushing the envelope too much but if you do not have time to dedicate to these cities, these tours may be an option.
-Having said that, while in the city, I would concentrate on the Wachau Valley, Bratislava and castles/attraction relatively close to the city.
+Having said that, while in the city, I would concentrate on the Wachau Valley, Bratislava, and castles/attractions relatively close to the city.

 Hope you find this guide hopeful.
-Now, I can only wish you the best on your visit to Vienna.
+Now, I can only wish you the best in your visit to Vienna.

 Have you been to Vienna?
 What would you do if you have 3 days in the city?